Cody Keenan

 Cody Keenan is an American political advisor and speechwriter who served as the director of speechwriting for President Barack Obama.
 Keenan studied political science at Northwestern University.
 After graduation, he worked in the U.S. senate office of Ted Kennedy, before studying for a master's in public policy at the Harvard Kennedy School.
 After graduation, he took a full-time position on Barack Obama's presidential campaign in 2008.
 In 2009, he assumed the position of deputy director of speechwriting.
 After Jon Favreau left the White House in 2013, Keenan took over as director of speechwriting.

 Early life and education

 Keenan's parents were both advertising executives who lived in Lake View, Chicago, before moving to Evanston, Illinois, Wilmette, Illinois, and later Ridgefield, Fairfield County, Connecticut, where Keenan attended high school.
 Keenan attended Northwestern University, where he majored in political science, graduating in 2002.
+Keenan is a member of the Sigma Chi fraternity and recipient of its Significant Sig award.

 Career history

 Early career

 Keenan's political career began with an internship in the mailroom of Ted Kennedy's senate office in 2003, before going on to become the senator's legislative aide.
 After a stint as a staff assistant for the Senate Health, Education, Labor and Pensions Committee, Keenan took a master's degree in public policy at the John F. Kennedy School of Government, studying speechwriting and delivery under Steve Jarding.
 In 2007, Keenan took a summer internship in speechwriting on Barack Obama's presidential campaign, working under Jon Favreau, before returning to the Kennedy School to complete the second year of his studies.
 He remained involved in the campaign during the year, flying to Iowa during the Christmas break to assist in preparation for the Iowa caucuses.
 After Hillary Clinton conceded in June 2008, Keenan returned as a full-time staffer on Obama's presidential campaign.